therealsaumil/emux-buildroot-toolchains/README.md

 # emux-buildroot-toolchains
+by Saumil Shah

-Precompiled toolchains for ARM and MIPS
+Precompiled toolchains for ARM and MIPS with GCC 4.3.x and uClibc

 ## How to build from source